amrsanu/pytest_framework/README.md

     - Use yield to return the instance to the calling function.
     - Any statement after the yield will be a teardown
   - Scope
+    - package:
+    - module:
+    - class:
-    - function: Every function will get 1 instance
+    - function[default]: Every function will get 1 instance
     - session: The complete session will get only one instance

+## Reporting

+- Generates a document with the details of the run.
+  - pytest --html="<html_file_path>", Generates a html document
+  - pytest --junitxml="results.xml", Generates a xml document with the details, can be used as plugin in the cloud pipelines like Jenkins.

+- Requirements
+  - pip install pytest-html